-Pre-Departure OrientationWe are so happy that you are going abroad soon.
-However, before you go, there are a lot of things that we need to talk about and forms to sign, so there will be a Pre-Departure Orientation that you will need to attend.
+Pre-Departure OrientationWe are so happy that you are going abroad soon!
+Before you go, there is a lot to know.
+This session is mandatory for all semester abroad students.
 The next Pre-Departure Orientation is set for:

 In Yoakley Hall